thebuilder/react-intersection-observer/README.md

 mocked.
 You can use the included `react-intersection-observer/test-utils` to help with this.
 It mocks the `IntersectionObserver`, and includes a few methods to assist with faking the `inView` state.
-When setting the `isIntersecting` value you can pass either a `boolean` value or a threshold between 0 and 1.It wil emulate the real IntersectionObserver, allowing you to validate that your components are behaving as expected.
+When setting the `isIntersecting` value you can pass either a `boolean` value or a threshold between 0 and 1.
+It will emulate the real IntersectionObserver, allowing you to validate that your components are behaving as expected.

 | Method                                        | Description                                                                                                                                                                       |